French battleship Masséna: Service

 Masséna was laid down at the Ateliers et Chantiers de la Loire shipyard in September 1892 and launched nearly three years later on 24 July 1895.
 She was completed in June 1898 and entered service with the French fleet.
 Throughout the ship's peacetime career, she was occupied with routine training exercises that included gunnery training, combined maneuvers with torpedo boats and submarines, and practicing attacking coastal fortifications.
 The ship was commissioned in time for the Northern Squadron maneuvers conducted in July 1898.
 She was assigned as the flagship of the Northern Squadron and flew the flag of Vice Admiral Ménard.
 The Northern Squadron conducted annual training exercises in June; the following month, they joined the Mediterranean Squadron for combined fleet maneuvers.

 In 1900, four engineering officers were seriously injured while disassembling a pipe to repair it.
 They had disassembled it too quickly, and were severely scalded by escaping steam.
 In June and July that year, she participated in extensive joint maneuvers conducted with the Mediterranean Squadron; she was still Ménard's flagship during this period.
 The Northern Squadron initially held its own maneuvers in Brest, which included a simulated blockade of the squadron in Brest, after which the squadron made mock attacks on the island of Belle Île and nearby Quiberon.
 In early July, the squadron met the Mediterranean Squadron off Lisbon, Portugal before the two units steamed north to Quiberon Bay and entered Brest on 9 July.
 Masséna and the rest of the Northern Squadron were tasked with attacking Cherbourg two days later.
 The maneuvers concluded with a naval review in Cherbourg on 19 July for President Émile Loubet.

 In 1903, the ship was transferred from the Northern Squadron to the Mediterranean, where she was assigned to the Division de réserve (Reserve Division) along with her four half-sisters and the old battleship Brennus.
 On 18 August, the ship participated in a gunnery trial with the new battleship off Île Longue.
-A mild steel plate 55 cm thick, measuring 225 by 95 cm, was attached to the side of Suffrens forward turret to determine the resistance of an armour plate to a large-calibre shell.
+A mild steel plate 55 cm thick, measuring 225 by 95 cm, was attached to the side of Suffren's forward turret to determine the resistance of an armour plate to a large-calibre shell.
 Masséna anchored 100 m away from Suffren and fired a number of 305 mm shells at the plate.
 The first three were training shells that knocked splinters off the armour plate.
-The last two shells, fired with full charges, cracked the plate, but Suffrens turret was fully operational, as was her Germain electrical fire-control system and the six sheep placed in the turret were unharmed.
+The last two shells, fired with full charges, cracked the plate, but Suffren's turret was fully operational, as was her Germain electrical fire-control system and the six sheep placed in the turret were unharmed.
 One splinter struck Masséna above her armour belt and left a 15-centimetre sized hole in her hull.
 Another 50 kg splinter landed within a few metres of the Naval Minister, Camille Pelletan, who was observing the trials.